 - The host (unrelated to this interview) posts that they are voting for Trump (or Biden) in the Presidential Election.

-- The past guest sees the post and does not share the same political views.
+- One past guest who does not share the same political views sees the post .

 - Legal action, shaming from friends of the guest, etc. (You can imagine the rest.)